manishjindal/Kubernetes-for-starters/Pod/README.md

 ./kubectl delete pod <pod-name>
 ```

-### The beauty of declarative  approach is that same commands are used for everything only content inside the file gets changed!
+### The beauty of declarative  approach is that same commands are used for everything (Pod, Replica Controller, Deployment, Service) only content inside the file gets changed!